ckbutler/POLS581_in_R/README.md

-This is a swirl course repository for POLS 581 at the University of New Mexico.
+This is a swirl course repository for POLS 581 at the University of New Mexico!

 Instructions for beta-testing swirl lessons.